 If you are a post-graduate student enrolled in a university and would like to undertake a study project with us, or just get some extra hands-on experience, then please contact us directly.

-1. If you’d like to come out and help us spot koalas tick the box!
-We need helpers whenever we’re out trying to find and capture koalas to collar them and radio-track them for our ecological studies, and also when we’re surveying habitats for koalas or their scats.
+1. Koala Spotting: We need helpers whenever we’re out trying to find and capture koalas to collar them and radio-track them for our ecological studies, and also when we’re surveying habitats for koalas or their scats.
 Be prepared for bushwalking in rugged terrain, it’s the Blue Mountains after all!

-2. Register to help with koala and habitat surveys, like the Intrepid Koala Scat Survey that we ran in May this year.
+2. Koala and habitat surveys: like the Intrepid Koala Scat Survey that we ran in May this year.
 You could help us to map koala habitats, and become a scatologist!

-3. Register to volunteer to radio track koalas (conditions apply).
-You’ll see koalas in the wild, and observe their natural behaviour and get to know individual koalas.
-You’ll need to attend a training day to learn the techniques, then join an experienced tracker to fine tune your skills over two more days.
+3. Radio track koalas (conditions apply): You’ll see koalas in the wild, and observe their natural behaviour and get to know individual koalas.
+You’ll need to attend a training day to learn the techniques, then join an experienced tracker to fine tune your skills over at least two more days.
 You’ll also need some previous experience with off-track bushwalking.
 We’d love you take up the challenge and help with this important work!
 We require koala trackers to commit to helping for a minimum of 10 days in a year after they have completed training.

 Photo credit: Molly Hart

 4. Help online: If you can’t join in our fieldwork we often need help with social media, general administration or specialist tasks – let us know what your skills are!